vomc/vomc/README.md

 ### Hi 👋

-I am a full-stack engineer/designer/hacker/maker working at [Stenon](https://stenon.io/en/), a German agri-tech startup revolutionizing the future of farming by providing real-time soil analysis to optimize fertilisation and yield for sustainable, future-oriented agriculture. 🌱
+I am a senior full-stack engineer maker working at [Stenon](https://stenon.io/en/), a precision agriculture oriented startup that provides real-time soil analysis to optimize fertilisation and yield for sustainable, future-oriented agriculture. 🌱

-- 🔭 I’m currently working on fertilizer recommendation systems in our web application
+- 🔭 building features in our web app
 - 💬 Ask me about geo-spatial data processing, heatmaps and mapping technology
 - 📫 How to reach me: jochen.hartmann@gmail.com